Ladder Brackets

 Ladder brackets provide a secure fixing point for portable extension ladders.

 They help maintain a safe climbing angle and give the ladder a stable top contact point.
-This setup supports compliance with AS 1657:2018 and aligns with the hierarchy of controls for working at height.
+This setup supports compliance with AS 1657:2018.

 Where Ladder Brackets Make Sense